AndrewTelleria/map_it/README.md

 # map_it
-Python webscraper that takes in an address and opens up google maps with the input address.
+Python script that takes in an address and opens up google maps with the input address.

 Make sure python 3 is installed.